Go Back

 Ali Reid is live with survivor and witness testimonials from Camp Mystic and surrounding areas.

-While a break from the rain is wanted and underway, the sun and heat can be brutal during July, and the days ahead will be no exception, even though conditions will be fairly typical for the time of the year.
+While the break from the rain is wanted and underway, the sun and heat can be brutal during July, and the days ahead will be no exception, even though conditions will be fairly typical for the time of the year.

 The already high summertime temperatures, combined with intense sunshine, humidity levels and a lack of breeze, will push AccuWeather RealFeel® Temperatures to near 100 F or higher during the midday and afternoon hours most days into next week.

 The climate around the Texas Hill Country northwest of San Antonio is not as humid as areas near the Gulf, such as Houston or Corpus Christi, Texas, nor is it as dry as El Paso or Amarillo, Texas.
+However, it's humid enough when combined with heat on a given summer day to pose significant challenges for those partaking in the agonizing manual labor of finding the many dozens still missing.

 Massive piles of twisted trees, rocks, drying mud and destroyed structures make the task incredibly difficult.
 Displaced wildlife, such as venomous snakes, also poses a significant risk.